 Q: What type of document should we ask for government accounts to complete our CIP?

 A: For CIP, or customer identification, on any kind of legal entity, you are looking for some sort of formation document, or other legal document that shows that this entity exists.

-Q: What is your experience for money laundering cases via individuals or organizations in offshore jurisdictions?
-Is it more tax evasion, or less of money laundering?
+Q: What is your experience with money laundering cases via individuals or organizations in offshore jurisdictions?
+Is it more tax evasion, and less money laundering?

 That is what would be the precursor activity, and therefore the use or the movement or holding of those funds then constitutes money laundering.
 Sometimes we forget about that definition of it, and we think of it more as though the process that we’re familiar with, the placement layering integration all that, but, as far as offshore goes, I think tax evasion is a prominent driver there.

 I have seen offshore entities use the layering process as well.
-Wire transfers would come from one offshore entity through another offshore entity in a different jurisdiction then to the client.
+Wire transfers would come from one offshore entity through another offshore entity in a different jurisdiction, and then would be received by the client.

 Q: Are there any automatic triggers to go from transaction monitoring solution to CDD solution and vice versa?